If you love facts, trivia, and French culture, you’ll love this list of lesser-known and fascinating Facts about France.

 The most interesting facts on this list will challenge your idea of who and what France is.
 Other facts on this are just that, trivia, nevertheless interesting.
-And some facts explain the origins of French culture, which in some cases has faded into history, almost forgotten.
+Some French facts explain the origins of French culture, which are sometimes almost forgotten.

 1) The French are a melting pot of Germanic, Celtic, Roman, And Other Ancient Cultures

-When one thinks of France and French people, what comes to mind?
+What comes to mind when one thinks of France and the French people?
 Is it the stereotypical French man and woman dressed in a chic beret sipping on a glass of French wine?

-Would it surprise you to learn that modern French society and its people are an amalgamation of ethnically diverse peoples that settled and conquered one another throughout history?
+Would it surprise you to learn that modern French society and its people are an amalgamation of ethnically diverse peoples who settled and conquered one another throughout history?

-First, it was the Greeks in the south of France who founded Marseille, the oldest French city in France.
+First, the Greeks in the south of France founded Marseille, the oldest French city in France.

 Then it was the Celtic Gauls, then the Romans, the Germanic Franks, and the Norman Vikings, who were the seafaring Norse people from southern Scandinavia (present-day Denmark, Norway and Sweden).